If you’ve been shopping for a new TV, you’ve probably seen the terms 4K UHD and HDR thrown around a lot.

 Why HDR vs. 4K UHD is The Wrong Question to Ask

-It’s possible to buy a TV that has both 4K UHD resolution and HDR.
+Buying a TV with both 4K UHD resolution and HDR is possible.

-HDR stands for High Dynamic Range, which means it produces brighter, more vibrant images with colors that jump off the screen.
-It’s a noticeable difference to older Standard Dynamic Range (SDR) TV’s.
+HDR stands for High Dynamic Range, which produces brighter, more vibrant images with colors that jump off the screen.
+It’s a noticeable difference from older Standard Dynamic Range (SDR) TVs.

-Contrary to belief, HDR does not have anything to do with “High Definition (HD),” an entirely different concept.
+Contrary to belief, HDR has nothing to do with “High Definition (HD),” an entirely different concept.

 4K UHD stands for Ultra High Definition at a 4K resolution.
-To most normal people, 4K should mean that the TV has a width of 4,000 pixels.
+To most normal people, 4K means that the TV has a width of 4,000 pixels.
 However, the Digital Cinema Initiatives organization specifies that 4K resolution is anything that displays up to 4096 x 2160.
-Consumer grade TV’s normally output at 3840 x 2160 pixels, which is still considered 4K.
+Consumer-grade TVs typically output 3840 x 2160 pixels, which is still considered 4K.

-In a nutshell, High Dynamic Range (HDR) and 4K UHD resolutions are two completely different concepts, and can both exist in the same television.
-HDR focuses on improving the color depth and contrast levels, while 4K UHD increases the TV’s resolution to 4-times higher than 1080p HD resolution.
+High Dynamic Range (HDR) and 4K UHD resolutions are entirely different concepts and can exist on the same television.
+HDR focuses on improving the color depth and contrast levels.
+4K UHD increases the TV’s resolution to 4 times higher than 1080p HD resolution.

-However, it’s likely that one of these is going to be more important to you, depending on what you watch.
+However, one of these is likely to be more important to you, depending on what you watch.

-HDR televisions also have a more visual impact because of their color accuracy, shading, and details.
-It’s more common to find HDR content in streaming services like Netflix, YouTube and Amazon Prime Video than it is on your local cable channels.
+HDR televisions have a more visual impact because of their color accuracy, shading, and details.
+It’s more common to find HDR content in streaming services like Netflix, YouTube, and Amazon Prime Video than on local cable channels.

-4K is more common on those same streaming services, although you’ll need a higher-tier subscription on Netflix.
-Certain broadcast events such as the Super Bowl will broadcast in 4K UHD.
-Although it’s arguably better to focus on a higher refresh rate, or motion rate, if you’re a fan of fast moving sports or action movies.
+4K is more common on those streaming services, although you’ll need a higher-tier subscription on Netflix.
+Certain events, such as the Super Bowl, will be broadcast in 4K UHD.
+It’s better to focus on a higher refresh rate or motion rate if you’re a fast-moving sports or action movies fan.

 4k UHD vs. HDR: Finding Which is Best for You